 Featured Sponsor: Peluva Barefoot Shoes

-Christine shares why she loves Peluva, a minimalist five-toe shoe designed to support natural movement, strengthen the feet, and improve overall comfort.
+Christine shares why she recommends Peluva, a minimalist five-toe shoe designed to support natural foot movement, comfort, and long-term foot health.

 Use code CHRISTINE for 10% off your first pair.